The problem-solving process: A modern, data-driven approach for operations managers

 The definition of the problem is the foundation for all of the work that follows.
 If you don’t clearly define the problem, you may go off in the wrong direction and waste time and resources as a result.
 Make sure the problem statement contains a clear articulation of the gap between the current state and the end goal.

-The ability to analyse vast amounts of structured and unstructured data to gain insights underpins most digital transformation efforts.
+The ability to analyze vast amounts of structured and unstructured data to gain insights underpins most digital transformation efforts.

-Problem-solvers need the time, skills and training – such as analytical reasoning, data literacy, data science and data engineering – as technical and methodological knowledge is essential for extracting and analysing the data.
+Problem-solvers need the time, skills and training – such as analytical reasoning, data literacy, data science and data engineering – as technical and methodological knowledge is essential for extracting and analyzing the data.

 The challenge, then, is to extract the right data.
 Automation such as lineside systems can assist with extracting machine or production line data (loss data, for example).
 These systems identify specific issues and proof of a problem, as well as the data needed for effective root cause analysis.
 Once resolved, it provides evidence of improvement and could even draw attention to opportunities for further improvement.